finos/fin-ocr/README.md

 ### Key Features

 1. **X9 File Support**
-   - **X9 Support**
-     FIN-OCR supports X9 files, allowing you to extract and process check images from these files efficiently.
+   - FIN-OCR supports X9 files, allowing you to extract and process check images from these files efficiently.
 This capability is ideal for financial institutions that need to process large volumes of check images quickly and accurately.

-   - **X9 with FIN-OCR**
-     To process X9 files with FIN-OCR:
+     - To process X9 files with FIN-OCR:
        - Install and configure the [fin-ocr-cli](https://github.com/discoverfinancial/fin-ocr-cli)
        - Use the CLI to extract check images from X9 files.

 2. **Browser and Node.js Support**
    - **Embeddable SDK**